Malcolm Butler Will Conquer Again

 Downtown, one bartender recalls Butler as an ultra-polite, ultra-down-to-earth upperclassman.

 At Butler's old high school, at one end of the football field, Alonzo Stevens remembers Butler as a mix of two players he coached in college at Alcorn State: Steve McNair and Donald Driver.
 Both were incredibly tough—incredibly driven—and Butler, he says, was the two of them rolled up into one.
-That much was clear instantly coaching him in high school.
+That much was clear instantly to his high school coach.
 Don't let the Southern charm fool you, Stevens cautions, because when Butler steps onto the field, "He wants to take your head off."

 At city hall, Mayor George Flaggs Jr. isn't shy.
 Butler has re-energized the town's economy, he says, while simultaneously injecting a generation of kids in Vicksburg with hope.